phi-ra/phi-ra.github.io/_posts/2020-05-25-convergence-of-neural-networks.markdown

 Neural Networks perform well, but how well?
 Using a statistical framework permits the caluclation of the _order of convergence_, or to be precise, an upper bound on this order.
 Some time ago I wrote my Master Thesis on the subject and I decided to post a short summary of some key insights here, lest I might lose track of the basics myself.
 If you are interested in the whole story, visit my [github repo](https://github.com/phi-ra/sieve_forecasting) with the whole thesis and code.
 This post does not have the goal to be as precise as possible, but to convey the general idea behind the calculations.
-For precises conditions on eg. function spaces or mixing conditions, the reader is referred to the thesis itself.
+For precise conditions on eg. function spaces or mixing conditions, the reader is referred to the thesis itself.

 # Considering ANNs as Nonparametric Estimators